Configurationz/Jenkins_Ins/HOM_DIR.md

   * So, according to above conclusion, the path for Java Home Directory is /usr/lib/jvm/java-11-openjdk-amd64/

-* Now, Follow the same steps for RedHat
+* Now, Follow the same steps for RedHat/CentOS
 ```
 whereis java
 ```